Page 1 |

 beautifully conceived, written and executed.
 I can only speak with

-assurance to The Wire -- we are telling the story we want to tell the
+The Wire -- we are telling the story we want to tell the

 way we want to tell it.
 I think it's worthy and I'm proud it gets